 5. Braxton Hicks

-This one will surely confuse first time moms-to-be during late third trimester.
+This one will surely confuse first-time moms-to-be during the late third trimester.

-Braxton hicks happens when uterus muscle tightens and relaxes again.
-Sometimes, they are referred to as prodromal or false labor pain and they are body’s way of preparing for a true labor.
+Braxton hicks happen when the uterus muscle tightens and relaxes again.
+Sometimes, they are referred to as prodromal or false labor pain and they are the body’s way of preparing for true labor.

 They usually feel like uncomfortable mild menstrual cramps or tightening in a specific area of the abdomen that comes and go, but nothing like a real contraction.

 Following 6 are the Early sign of Labor Approaching